s4fwan/i2sse-contest-2023-fake-fours/docs/report1.md

 # Interim report

-Before the deadline, download a PDF version of this report, and submit it on iLearn.
-We will mark the report uploaded on iLearn.

-Use the structure below for your report.
-Remove lines 3 and 5 of the markdown file.

 ## Introduction

 Our project will provide code that shows two images / animations.
 The first code will show a cucumber jumping up and down on the screen.
 The second code will provide an animation of a custom drawn judge.